smartcontractkit/crec-sdk/services/wallets/README.md

 This enables:

-- **Pre-deployment Address Calculation**: Know account address before deployment
+- **Pre-deployment Address Calculation**: Know wallet address before deployment
-- **Duplicate Prevention**: Same creator + accountId always produces same address
+- **Duplicate Prevention**: Same creator + walletId always produces same address
-- **Cross-chain Consistency**: Same account ID on different chains (if desired)
+- **Cross-chain Consistency**: Same wallet ID on different chains (if desired)

-## Example: Deploying and registering a smart account
+## Example: Deploying and registering a smart wallet

-Let's walk through a practical example of deploying a new ECDSA signature verifying account and registering it with the CREC backend.
+Let's walk through a practical example of deploying a new ECDSA signature verifying wallet and registering it with the CREC backend.

-This example demonstrates the complete flow from account creation to backend registration, which is essential for applications that need to provision smart wallets for their users.
+This example demonstrates the complete flow from wallet creation to backend registration, which is essential for applications that need to provision smart wallets for their users.

 ### Setup